LibreWeb/Documentation/content/project/_index.md

 ### History of LibreWeb

 LibreWeb project started in 2014.
 LibreWeb initially wanted to change the Internet topology by building a large mesh network with routers and/or specialized long-range WiFi hardware.
-Giving you an alternative Internet connection, but was forseen to be very difficult to scale well.
+Giving you an alternative Internet connection, but was forseen to be difficult to scale.
 Also in the meanwhile better alternatives will become possible; like the [Starlink project](https://www.starlink.com/) from Elon Musk.

 So in 2020 we changed our course and our goals.
 Instead LibreWeb now focuses towards a decentralized web stack (building on top of IPFS).
 Enabling users (yes, you) to easily surf the decentralized web as well as publish their content/sites on LibreWeb.
 Removing the underlying complexity from the end-users.